Latest updates: July 13th 2008 Hidden East Anglia:

 bullet

-First there's a Gazetteer of every place mentioned, alphabetically by parish or town, and separated into Norfolk and Suffolk.
+First there's a Gazetteer of every place mentioned that has a legend attached, alphabetically by parish or town, and separated into their counties.
 (Where secret tunnels that run from one parish to another are involved, I've had to make a choice as to which end should be the focus of the Gazetteer entry).

 bullet